Earth Drillers (Except Oil and Gas); and Explosives Workers, Ordnance Handling Experts, and Blasters

 - Typical entry-level education: High school diploma or equivalent

-- Typical on-the-job training: Moderate-term on-the-job training
+- Typical on-the-job training: Long-term on-the-job training

 Get the education you need: Find schools near you!